babymu5k/Avris/README.md

   - If blocks are too fast → **Increase difficulty**
   - If blocks are too slow → **Decrease difficulty**

+### **4. Members are incentivised to run a Node**
+- **Nodes that process a transaction are rewarded with the transaction fee**
+- Providing the network a different way to earn AVRI other than mining

 ---

 ## **📡 Network & API Endpoints**